 In over 20 countries, non-governmental organisations, foundations as well as history and civic education teacher organisations carry out historical research competitions for young people.

-Detailed information about the organisations, their competitions and national activities can be found here: https://eustory.org.
+Detailed information about the organisations, their competitions and national activities can be found on the EUSTORY-website:

-Every year, the Körber Foundation organises a meeting of all member organisations in a different European country.
-More information about these annual network meetings can be found here: https://eustory.org/network-meetings.
+Every year, Körber-Stiftung organises a meeting of all member organisations in a different European country.

 The international history festival for young Europeans, the “EUSTORY Next Generation Summit”, History Camps and online projects offer the prize winners of the national history competitions the chance to use history as a laboratory for international understanding.
 Across borders, they reflect on the relevance of history for their own lives, their families or their countries of residence.
 They present their project results in innovative formats: